Aligning LLM Agents by Learning Latent Preference from User Edits: Introduction

 In a typical real-world scenario such as writing assistants, one has to potentially update the LLM-based agent for every user.
 Efficient approaches, therefore, must scale with the number of users.
-This makes approaches that perform a full fine-tuning of the LLM used by the agent very hard to scale.
-Furthermore, LLMs typically undergo evaluation on a variety of metrics before being released, and thus fine-tuning them often results in breaking the generalization guarantees offered by these tests.
+This makes approaches that fine-tune LLM parameters expensive to scale.
+Furthermore, LLMs typically undergo rigorous evaluation on a variety of safety tests before being released, and fine-tuning them can result in loosing the safety guarantees offered by these tests.
 For example, fine-tuning GPT-4 for millions of users can quickly turn very expensive.
-Approaches such as adding LORA and Adapter layers and only updating them, or using federated learning, can reduce the expense to some extent, while the loss of generalizable alignment remains as a concern.
-In this work, we focus on leveraging a frozen, black-box LLM, and instead learning a \emph{prompt policy} that can infer textual description of user's preference for a given context, and then use it to directly drive the response generation.
+Approaches such as adding LORA and Adapter layers and only updating them, or using federated learning, can reduce the expense to some extent, but the loss of safety guarantees remains a concern.
+In this work, we focus on leveraging a frozen, black-box LLM, and instead learning a \emph{prompt policy} that can infer user preference description for a given context, and then use it to directly drive the response generation.\looseness=-1